cloudflare/terraform-provider-cloudflare/docs/resources/workers_kv.md

 - `namespace_id` (String) Namespace identifier tag.
 - `value` (String) A byte sequence to be stored, up to 25 MiB in length.

+### Read-Only

+- `id` (String) A key's name.
+The name may be at most 512 bytes.
+All printable, non-whitespace characters are valid.
+Use percent-encoding to define key names as part of a URL.

 ## Import

 Import is supported using the following syntax: